XeroAPI/Xero-Java/README.md

 This class reads the configuration from the spring `Environment` backed by the `application.properties`.
 This handy way of configuring the SDK allows spring profiles to control your production and development environments.

+This code should be updated and replace XeroClient with new Clients (AccountingApi, AssetsApi, etc)
 ```java
     @Bean
     public XeroClient xeroClient(Environment environment) {